 Review your profile

-After you publish your profile, updates appear in the Find a partner searches within 24 hours.
+After you publish your profile, updates appear in the Find a solution provider searches within 24 hours.

 Improve the visibility of your profile

 - Respond quickly to requests.
 When you receive a customer referral, a faster response can lead to better results on the search pages for future customers.

 - Be selective with your tags.
 It's better to have fewer tags that best represent your company's offers, solutions, value propositions, and unique position where you can consistently demonstrate success.
 That will pay dividends in future search results.